 After examining the evolution of racialization practices in Israeli children's literature: from explicit stereotypical racist iconography and text, to one that is implicit and implied, this article focusses on one case study, a recent feminist canonical Israeli children's book.
 Malki Monroe Morduch narrates the story of a Mizrahi girl who dreams of becoming a Hollywood star.
 Utilizing an intersectional Mizrahi-feminist analysis, this article demonstrates how sexist and racist stereotypes determine this protagonist's fate, limiting her dreams to leave the private sphere solely in the fantastic realm, while also constructing her as dumb, lazy, and superficial.
 A bottle-blonde.
 Her construction deepens the East/West orientalist binary, by marking clear ethnic boundaries that present Mizrahi Jews as a distinct and inferior category.

 Lack of congruence between the text and the illustrations further illuminates the implicit nature of contemporary racism against Mizrahi Jews, one which bolsters the denial apparatus regarding this exact racism.

+Add 3-4 keywords